Why Honoring Your Hunger Cues is Essential

-Do you recognize feelings of hunger?
+Do you recognize feelings of hunger and fullness?
 How do you respond?

 Here’s what happens when you get into the habit of ignoring your hunger cues:

-You start to crave junk.
-It’s likely that if you’re ignoring hunger cues you’re also paying little attention to what food you might actually need to power through your dancing.
+- You start to crave junk food (chips, candy, sugar).
+It’s likely that if you’re ignoring hunger cues, you’re also paying little attention to what food you might actually need to power through your dancing.

 A common practice that encourages you to ignore your hunger altogether:

-So many dancers fall into the trap of severely under-eating to meet body goals.
-This compromises your bone health, energy and strength.
+So many dancers fall into the trap of severely undereating to meet body goals.
+This compromises your bone health, recovery, energy, and strength.